-The high dynamic range of the signal after the mask filter makes it impossible to check adherence to the mask directly even with the dynamic of typ.
-58 dB on the R&S[®]ETL, which is very high for spectrum analyzers.
+The high dynamic range of the signal after the mask filter makes it impossible to check adherence to the tolerance mask directly using a spectrum analyzer.
 This is why an adjustable notch filter is typically used to reduce the useful band power.
 Before the measurement, the tracking generator on the R&S[®]ETL records the frequency response of the notch filter so that its influence on the measurement results after the mask filter can automatically be taken into consideration using the transducer function.